 On June 16, 2016, in Mullens v.
 State, the Florida Supreme Court held that where the defendant knowingly, voluntarily and intelligently waived his right to jury sentencing, there is no violation under Hurst.

 On December 22, 2016, in Mosley v.
-State, the Florida Supreme Court reiterated that if Hurst applies, relief will only be granted in those cases in which the constitutional violation was harmless.
+State, the Florida Supreme Court reiterated that if Hurst applies, relief will only be granted in those cases in which the constitutional violation was not harmless.
 In order to be harmless, the court said "it must be clear beyond a reasonable doubt that a rational jury would have unanimously found all facts necessary to impose death and that death was the appropriate sentence."
 As of June 16, 2017, in all of the cases that have been decided by the Florida Supreme Court in which Hurst applies, the court has found that any unanimous jury recommendation is harmless and that any non-unanimous jury recommendation cannot be harmless.

 On December 22, 2016, in Asay v.
 State, the Florida Supreme Court determined that the rule set forth by the U.S. Supreme Court in Hurst v.
 Florida—that a jury, not a judge, must find the facts necessary to impose a death sentence—applies to all Florida condemned prisoners whose conviction and sentence became final (i.e., the direct appeal process was completed) after June 24, 2002, the date on which the U.S. Supreme Court decided Ring v.
 Arizona.
 Ring held that capital defendants are "entitled to a jury determination of any fact on which the legislature conditions an increase in their maximum punishment"—that is, any facts necessary for the imposition of a death sentence.
 The Florida Supreme Court reasoned that because the U.S. Supreme Court law prior to Ring had permitted judge sentencing and the state had relied upon that law in good faith, and because the administration of justice would not be served by reversing a large number of death sentences, those whose convictions and death sentences were already final by that date would not be afforded the benefit of the newly pronounced constitutional requirement that a jury must find all facts necessary to impose a death sentence before the court could sentence a defendant to die.

 On August 10, 2017, in Hitchcock v.
 State, the Florida Supreme Court succinctly rejected—without analysis—the seven arguments made by Mr. Hitchcock attacking the constitutionality of his 10-2 death sentence that had become final before Ring was decided.
 Rather than explain its decision, the Court simply held that "[t]hese arguments were rejected when [it] decided Asay [v.
 State]."
 Two Justices disagreed with the Court's reasoning, with Justice Lewis concurring and Justice Pariente dissenting.
-Justice Lewis would grant relief to prisoners who had raised the issue on appeal in their case, even it were before Ring was decided, noting that "defendants who properly preserved" the claim "should also be entitled to have their constitutional challenges heard."
+Justice Lewis would grant relief to prisoners who had raised the issue on appeal in their case, even if it were before Ring was decided, noting that "defendants who properly preserved" the claim "should also be entitled to have their constitutional challenges heard."
 Because Hitchcock had not raised the issue on appeal, Justice Lewis agreed with the majority's result.
 Justice Pariente dissented in the decision, criticizing the majority for not addressing the issues that were raised by Hitchcock, in particular those related to the Eighth Amendment, which she said were not addressed in Asay.
 "Reliability is the linchpin of Eighth Amendment jurisprudence," she wrote, "and a death sentence imposed without a unanimous jury verdict for death is inherently unreliable."
-To demonstrate the arbitrariness of the Court's decision, she quoted an example from Justice Perry: a defedant who committed a crime on an earlier date than another defendant but whose sentence became final after Ring could get relief, whereas the other defendant would be denied relief thereby making "constitutional protection depend on little more than a roll of the dice."
+To demonstrate the arbitrariness of the Court's decision, she quoted an example from Justice Perry: a defendant who committed a crime on an earlier date than another defendant but whose sentence became final after Ring could get relief, whereas the other defendant would be denied relief thereby making "constitutional protection depend on little more than a roll of the dice."

 As a result of the Hitchcock decision, the Florida Supreme Court has precluded an entire class of prisoners from obtaining relief despite having been unconstitutionally sentenced to death.
 The Florida Supreme Court has at least 75 other cases pending before it that will be affected by Hitchcock.
 (The brief for Mr. Hitchcock can be read here, and the brief for the state can be read here.)
-UPDATE: As of February 3, 2018, the the Florida Supreme Court has issued 80 opinions in cases denying relief in light of Hitchcock where prisoners had completed the direct appeal process before June 24, 2002—the day Ring v.
+UPDATE: As of February 3, 2018, the Florida Supreme Court has issued 80 opinions in cases denying relief in light of Hitchcock where prisoners had completed the direct appeal process before June 24, 2002—the day Ring v.
 Arizona was decided.
 Of those 80 prisoners, 65 have sentences where the jury vote for death was not unanimous.